caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 #### No semantics

-We don't care about the "meaning" of the  `DateTime` that we passed to `isRecent`.
+We don't care about the "meaning" of the  `DateTime` we pass to `isRecent`.

 ~~~
 case class Context(initialDate:DateTime){